A COBRA Insurance Guide for Employers

 Who Pays for COBRA Coverage?

 The employee must pay for the coverage, but you must make it available at your company's group insurance rate.
 The person with the coverage must also pay all deductibles and make all co-insurance payments.
 Any increases in cost for coverage must be paid by the person receiving coverage.

 Are Employees Eligible for COBRA Coverage During Leaves of Absence?

-Do I Have to Make a Report to Someone?
+Do You Have to Make a Report?